Skip to Content

 9. Giffords Circus at Sudeley Castle

 Giffords Circus is a much-loved magical village green circus with its headquarters in the Cotswolds.
 They travel around the UK performing their shows, which have a different theme each year.
-This year’s show Avalon is inspired by the medieval world of pageantry and Arthurian legend, and features special guest performers as well as Giffords favourites like Tweedy the Clown.
+This year they celebrate their 25th anniversary with Laguna Bay, a homage to 1950s seaside America featuring special guest performers alongside Giffords favourites like Tweedy the Clown.

-This spring there are shows at Fennells Farm near Stroud (28 March–21 April), Sudeley Castle (10–20 May) and Blenheim Palace (23 May–3 June), with more shows in the region later in the year.
+This spring there are shows at Fennells Farm near Stroud (17–27 April), Sudeley Castle (9–19 May) and Blenheim Palace (22 May–2 June), with more shows in the region later in the year.
 You can also add on a three-course feast after the show at their Circus Sauce supper club.

 10. The Cheltenham Festival

-The Cheltenham Festival is one of the biggest events in the horse-racing calendar, with thousands of racegoers taking over the town from 12–15 March.
-The action culminates with the famous Gold Cup on the Friday, but there’s also Ladies’ Day on Wednesday and St Patrick’s Day on Thursday.
-And away from the track there are special events in town, from racing breakfasts to pop-up bars.
+The Cheltenham Festival is one of the biggest events in the horse-racing calendar, with thousands of racegoers taking over the town from 11–14 March 2025.
+The action culminates with the famous Gold Cup on the Friday, but there’s also Style Wednesday and St Patrick’s Thursday.
+And away from the track there are special events around Cheltenham, from racing breakfasts to pop-up bars.

-Join in an egg hunt this Easter at National Trust properties around the Cotswolds.
+Join in an egg hunt this Easter at National Trust properties around the Cotswolds in April.
 Each of these family-friendly events has a trail to follow, activities to complete and a chocolate egg once you’ve finished.
-Trails are taking place at Chedworth Roman Villa, Dyrham Park, Prior Park, Newark Park, Hidcote, Chastleton House, Snowshill Manor and Lacock (dates vary slightly at each).
+Trails take place at Chedworth Roman Villa, Dyrham Park, Newark Park, Prior Park, Hidcote, Chastleton House, Snowshill Manor and Lacock (dates vary slightly at each).

-Blenheim Palace is also putting on an Easter celebration in the palace’s walled garden from 29 March–1 April 2024.
+Blenheim Palace is also putting on an Easter celebration in the palace’s Walled Garden from 18–21 April 2025.
 The event is in partnership with Hotel Chocolat, who’ll be running chocolate making and tasting workshops.
-There are also lots of activities for kids including Easter egg hunts, circus skills, balloon modelling, bungee trampolines, fairground rides and face-painting.
+There are also lots of activities for kids including Easter egg hunts, circus skills classes, balloon modelling, bungee trampolines, fairground rides and face-painting.

 14. The RHS Malvern Spring Festival

 Located just west of the Cotswolds at the Three Counties Showground in Malvern, the RHS Malvern Spring Festival is one of the UK’s biggest horticultural events.
-This year’s festival takes place on 9–12 May and celebrates everything garden related, with masterclasses and tips on floristry and gardening, guest speakers and cookery demos in the new Kitchen Garden Theatre.
+This year’s festival takes place on 8–11 May 2025 and celebrates everything garden-related, with masterclasses and guest speakers, cookery demos in the Kitchen Garden Theatre and practical tips in the new Give it a Grow Theatre.

 15. The Bath Festival